2600hz/kazoo/applications/callflow/doc/intercept.md

 #### Schema

-Validator for the intercept callflow's data object
+Validator for the intercept callflow data object